helinko/schoolwork/README.md

 # Schoolwork
-My programming assignments from school courses
+This repository contains my programming assignments from school courses.

 ### General notes:
 Wherever there’s a folder named ‘julkinen’, it contains the parts of the program given by the course staff.
 The folders include also the given assignment.
 The comments and documentation of the SSH-client and concurrency assignment are in Finnish, the rest are in English.
 The programming language in all of them is C++.